-Check out the latest UPSC Mains English Syllabus 2018.
-English subject is one of the optional papers in UPSC IAS Mains Exam.
+Check out the latest UPSC Mains English Syllabus 2023.
+English subject is one of the optional papers in the UPSC IAS Mains Exam.
 Earlier we’ve provided UPSC Mains Syllabus, Now we are providing UPSC Mains Optional Subject Syllabus of English Paper.
 There is only “ONE” optional subject to choose from the list of optional subjects which are given below.
 It comprises of two papers each of 250 marks.
-So, the optional paper has total 500 marks.
+So, the optional paper has a total 500 marks.
 In UPSC Civil Services Mains Exam, English is one of the Optional Subjects and consists of 2 papers.
 Each paper is of 250 marks with a total of 500 marks.
 Find below the UPSC Syllabus for English Optional Subject.

 Also Check: UPSC Mains Optional Subjects List